16 Important Questions to Ask when Buying a Horse

 • How do they handle sprays for flies?

-These are not the only things you need to know when buying your horse but also when taking care of them later.
+These are not the only things that you need to know when it comes to buying your horse but also when it comes to taking care of them later.

-Another concern in a horse’s care is their hooves.
-Hooves are very important because horses spend most of their time on their feet.
+Another concern in a horse’s care is in regards to their hooves.
+Hooves are very important because horses spend the majority of their time on their feet.

 13. Is the Horse Social?